-Clinical Research Award (CRA)
+Clinical Research Awards

 The Clinical Research Awards will be presented to clinicians, researchers or academicians in dental sleep medicine for outstanding research efforts.
 Applicants will be required to submit an abstract through an application process after which the Research Committee will select up to three finalists to present their abstracts at the AADSM Annual Meeting.